 The Ethnologisches Museum and the Museum für Asiatische Kunst are two of a total of 15 collections which together make up the Staatliche Museen zu Berlin (National Museums in Berlin) belonging to the Stiftung Preußischer Kulturbesitz (Prussian Cultural Heritage Foundation).
-Both the Ethnologisches Museum and the Museum für Asiatische Kunst have their origins in the Brandenburgisch-Preussische Kunstkammer, which was located in the Berlin Palace from the 17th century and from which the present Staatliche Museen zu Berlin later emerged.
+Both the Ethnologisches Museum and the Museum für Asiatische Kunst have their origins in the Brandenburgisch-Preussische Kunstkammer, which was located in the Berlin Palace from the early 17th century and from which the present Staatliche Museen zu Berlin later emerged.

 As one of the Staatliche Museen zu Berlin, the Ethnologisches Museum is internationally one of the largest and most important of its kind.
 Its collections contain some 500,000 ethnographic, archaeological, cultural and historical objects from Africa, Asia, the Americas, Australia and the South Seas.
 The collection is additionally enhanced by 140,000 ethnomusicological audio documents, 285,000 ethnographic photographs, 20,000 films and 200,000 pages of written documents.
 Many of its collections are among the most extensive and valuable worldwide.

 The Ethnologisches Museum has its historical origins in the Brandenburgisch-Preußische Kunstkammer in the Berlin Palace.
 However, an independent ethnological and anthropological museum was founded in Berlin as early as 1873, which from 1886 onwards exhibited its rapidly growing collections from the four continents of Africa, the Americas, Asia and Oceania to the public in its own building on Königgrätzer Straße (now Stresemannstraße) under the name “Königliches Museum für Völkerkunde”.